spullara/k7/README.md

     - AWS: only `.metal` EC2 instances.
     - GCP: virtualization friendly, most instances, with `--enable-nested-virtualization` flag.
     - Azure: Dv3, Ev3, Dv4, Ev4, Dv5, Ev5.
 Must be Intel/AMD x86, not ARM.
+    - DigitalOcean: Premium Intel and AMD droplets with nested virtualization enabled.
     - Others: in general, hardware virtualization is not exposed on cloud VPS, so you'll likely want a dedicated / bare metal.
 - One raw disk (unformatted, unpartitioned) for the thin-pool that k7 will provision for efficient disk usage of sandboxes.
   - Use `./utils/wipe-disk.sh /your/disk` to wipe a disk clean before provisioning.
 DANGER: destructive - it will remove data/partitions/formatting/SWRAID.